 Losing traction in the snow is no one’s idea of a good time.
 Even in areas not known for abysmal snowstorms, winter can create icy and hazardous road conditions that drivers must be prepared to deal with.
+Luckily the solution of adding snow chains for tires used on vehicles that need to brave the wintery roads.
 Adding tire chains for cars can be a workable solution to get you where you need to go when the roads are not your friend — but they can also be a pain.
-Knowing when to employ chains can help you get out of a slippery situation, but you have to know what you’re doing first.
-Here’s how to tell if it is time to use tire chains on your vehicle.
+Knowing when you should be putting chains on tires can help you get out of a slippery situation, but you have to know what you’re doing first.
+Here’s how to tell if it is time to use snow tire chains on your vehicle.

 The other important factor to consider is whether your vehicle is suitable for chains.
 You can find chains for most tire sizes, but there must be enough clearance for them to fit on without causing damage to the body, undercarriage or brakes.
 Make sure to check clearance around the front tires with the steering wheel turned fully to each side to make sure nothing rubs.
 If clearance is tight you may want to consider snow cables, which sometimes have a lower profile.
 Consult your owner’s manual for tire chain specifications and allowances.